nekostein/unincdb/db/2024/pentapen-media-uninc/Charter.md

 # Preamble

-1. This organization is named PENTAPEN MEDIA UNINC.
+1. This organization is named PENTAPEN MEDIA UNINC, created on 1970-01-01.
 2. This organization is governed by a committee.
-3. The purpose of this organization is to maintain a collaborative online media that improve the adoption of computer technologies among common folks.
+3. The purpose of this organization is to maintain a collaborative online media that fosters the adoption of computer technologies among ordinary people in productive and elegant ways.
 4. The committee consists of commissioners.
 Special commissioners include a President and a Secretary.

 # Commissioners

 1. The following people are our commissioners (3 in total):
-   1. JINYU MENT (a.k.a.
+   1. JINYU MENG (a.k.a.
 MEGABITS) (President)
    2. NERUTHES (Secretary)
    3. LINCOLN GUANG
 2. When any officer resigns or dies, the committee shall elect a new officer.